 1. Brushing teeth thoroughly and flossing daily

-Of course, first on the list is practising proper dental hygiene every single day and this includes thoroughly brushing and flossing your teeth.
-It is important to brush teeth after every meal or at least twice a day to remove food particles and plaque trapped between your teeth and gums.
+Of course, first on the list is practicing proper dental hygiene every single day and this includes thoroughly brushing and flossing your teeth.
+It is important to brush your teeth after every meal or at least twice a day to remove food particles and plaque trapped between your teeth and gums.

 To be able to brush teeth properly, make sure that you’re using a soft-bristled toothbrush that fits in your mouth comfortably.
 You can even consider using an electric toothbrush for better efficiency.
 They are also said to help reduce gingivitis and plaque more than manual brushing.

 Also, flossing once a day is extremely beneficial because it helps remove the food particles and plaque stuck between teeth that your toothbrush cannot reach.
-Besides all that, keep in mind that you also need to keep your tongue clean since it can harbour a lot of bacteria.
+Besides all that, keep in mind that you also need to keep your tongue clean since it can harbor a lot of bacteria.
 To do that, always brush your tongue or use a tongue scraper.